-Section 21.5 Compensatory Time.
+Section 21.4 Compensatory Time.
 A member may choose to take compensatory time in lieu of overtime compensation if such choice is indicated during the tour of duty in which the overtime is worked.
-Compensatory time shall be credited to the member and accumulated at the rate of one and one-half (1 1⁄2) the member's regular rate of pay hours for each overtime hour worked.
+Compensatory time shall be credited to the member and accumulated at the rate of one and one-half $(1 \frac{1}{2})$ the member's regular rate of pay hours for each overtime hour worked.

-Compensatory time may be taken by a member, upon approval of a supervisor or command officer.
-Approval shall be granted, provided that the member's absence does not create a hardship on the operations of the Division.
+Compensatory time may be taken by a member, upon approval of a management person (one who is outside both bargaining units) on duty.
+If there is no management person on duty then approval may be granted by the member's shift supervisor, provided that the member's absence does not create a hardship on the operations of the Division.
 Approval shall not be unreasonably denied.

-Each member's compensatory time bank shall be limited to a maximum accrual of sixty-four hours at any one time.
+Each member's compensatory time bank shall be limited to an accrual of sixty-four (64) hours at any one time.
 At the end of the calendar year, a member shall have the option of either receiving a cash payment for any or all hours accrued but unused in the calendar year, provided that any hours which are not paid out will be carried over to the next calendar year and will be subject to the sixty-four (64) hour accrual.
 The payment will be made at the member's rate of pay in effect as of December 31 or the calendar year in which the hours are accrued and will be paid no later than January 31 of the next calendar year.

-Section 21.6 Deviation.
+Section 21.5 Deviation.
 After posting of the master (annual) schedule, the Chief may alter days off scheduled only for the purpose of schooling, training, sick leave, or injury leave relief.
 After posting of the master (annual) schedule, the work schedule may not be reduced to avoid overtime without the consent of the member.

-Section 21.7 Call-in-Pay.
+Section 21.6 Call-in-Pay.
 When a member is called back to work by his supervisor for hours not abutting his regular shift hours, the member shall be guaranteed a minimum of three (3) hours pay at the member's overtime rate.
 If the member is called in and works more than three hours the member shall be paid at the overtime rate for all hours worked.
-Effective April 1, 2019, detectives required to be on call shall receive 1 hour of vacation leave for each day on call and 1.5 hours of vacation leave for each holiday on call.

-Section 21.8 Court Pay.
-If a member is required to appear in court as a part of his or her job duties at a time when he or she would otherwise be off duty, the member shall be paid at the applicable rate for the actual hours necessary to fulfill the court appearance, including travel time to and from a court session other than the Mayor's Court; however, a member shall be guaranteed a minimum of three (3) hours pay at the member's overtime rate.
+Section 21.7 Court Pay.
+If a member is required to appear in court as a part of his or her job duties at a time when he or she would otherwise be off duty, the member shall be paid at the applicable rate for the actual hours necessary to fulfill the court appearance, including travel time to and from a court session other than the Mayor's Court however a member shall be guaranteed a minimum of three (3) hours pay at the member's overtime rate.
 Except in emergency circumstances, the payment of court pay does not require a member to perform any other work other than to appear in court when required.
 A member shall be permitted to use an available cruiser for travel to and from a court appearance, subject to supervisory approval.